Special Blend Predatory Mite MIX -

 If you've recently used pesticides, be sure to check the chemical compatibility with your predatory mites.
 We've compiled a list of some common chemicals as a resource.

-Two Spotted Spider Mites, Broad Mites, Rust Mites, Russet Hemp Mites, Cyclamen Mites and Southern Red Mites and other species of mites.
+Feeds on Two-Spotted Spider Mites, Broad Mites, Rust Mites, Russet Hemp Mites, Cyclamen Mites, Southern Red Mites, and many other species of mites.

-Predatory mites are Susceptible to pesticides.
+Predatory mites are susceptible to pesticides.
 Avoid spraying plants one week before or after releasing predators.
 Some materials may be toxic to predators for up to four weeks.
-Mites are highly perishable; they should be released immediately upon delivery.

 For best results, release within 24 hours of receipt.
 If storage is necessary, store at 42° - 48° F. for no longer than 48 hours.